 Becoming a client of Bank of Scotland can be done in a few steps:

 Due to regulatory requirements Bank of Scotland performs KYC/AML checks when establishing business relationships with a new client.
 While onboarding a private individual Bank of Scotland will ask him/her to provide the following documents: passport, ID card, utility bill, income details.
 For corporate clients Bank of Scotland will ask to provide corporate documentation as well as information about controlling persons.
 Bank of Scotland may request additional documentation or information depending on the case.

 Bank of Scotland is the 6th largest bank in the United Kingdom in terms of total assets.
 In 2018 its total assets were 343,93 bln GBP, providing the bank with the market share of 3.87%.
 In 2018 the bank's annual profit was 1 541,00 mln GBP.

 Bank of Scotland is rated by Fitch, Moody's.
 Long-term credit rating assigned to the bank by Fitch is A+ (high credit quality).
 Long-term credit rating assigned to the bank by Moody's is Aa3 (high grade).

-Bank of Scotland participates in deposit guarantee scheme of the United Kingdom.
+Bank of Scotland participates in the deposit guarantee scheme of the United Kingdom.
 This deposit guarantee scheme applies to current accounts, savings accounts, time deposit accounts made by private individuals, companies and covers up to up to 85,000 GBP per bank per depositor.
 Bank of Scotland is a member of Financial Services Compensation Scheme (FSCS) and makes its contributions into it.

 Bank of Scotland is headquartered in Edinburgh.